You know how much I love to turn my vegetables into tasty finger food right?

 - 1 small brown onion finely grated

-- 1/4 cup coriander or fresh herb of your choice
+- 1/4 cup fresh cilantro or fresh herb of your choice like basil, parsley or dill (optional)

 Preheat oven to 200C (392 F)